danm0e/react-training-presentation/slides/3-1-React-Digging-Deeper/0-2-React-Performance.md

 ```

 Note:
-- but then we get the nested provider doom tree from hell
+- But then we get the nested provider doom tree from hell
-- so you just really do need to be mindful of how you structure your app
+- So you just really do need to be mindful of how you structure your app
 - Context is convenient but has performance implications
-- Every context value change re-renders ALL consumers
-- Even if they only use one property
-- Splitting contexts helps but creates nesting
 - This is why Redux, Zustand, Jotai exist
 - They solve the "only re-render what changed" problem